BiigAI/ExodusHub-Kill-Tracker/README.md

 ### Download & Run

-1. Download the latest release EXE from the releases page or your distribution source.
+1. Download the latest release EXE and appsettings.json from the releases page or your distribution source.
+2. Place the two files in a folder together (wherever you'd like, they just need to be together)
-2. Run the executable.
+3. Run the executable.

 ### Configuration